-Cognitive Behavioral Therapy, also known as CBT, is defined as “a type of psychotherapy in which negative patterns of thought about the self and the world are challenged in order to alter unwanted behavior patterns or treat mood disorders such as depression.”
-Rather than looking to the past to explain metal upset, CBT focuses on solutions.
+Cognitive Behavioral Therapy, also known as CBT, is defined as “a type of psychotherapy in which negative patterns of thought about the self and the world are challenged to alter unwanted behavior patterns or treat mood disorders such as depression.”
+Rather than looking to the past to explain mental upset, CBT focuses on solutions.
 Patients are encouraged to challenge distorted thoughts and change destructive patterns of behavior.

 CBT has been utilized to treat a variety of disorders.
 It’s used to treat many disorders that traditional therapy was not effective with.
 Some of the most common disorders treated with CBT include: